 Kadena Air Base rivals only Camp Foster as one of the largest equipped support sites for Americans assigned retired, or deployed overseas.
 Members of all service branches live, work, play, and shop within what can be described as a small American city within several Japanese towns (Okinawa, Chatan, and Kadena).
 Named after the neighboring northern town on its border, Kadena’s history can be traced back to April 1945 as it was one of the first major footholds for logistical support during the Battle of Okinawa.
 A marker in the Stearley Heights housing area commemorates the spot where General Joseph Stillwell accepted the surrender of Japanese forces in the Ryukus on September 7th, 1945.

 When you arrive in Okinawa, you have to visit the Housing Management Office.
 The Air Force HMO manages Military Family Housing for all service members assigned to Okinawa.
 This visit is necessary to obtain housing, verify your eligibility for Temporary Lodging Allowance (TLA), and receive counseling and guidance before entering into any written lease or rental/sales contract for housing.
 All unaccompanied service members are provided dorm or billeting assignment by their respective branches of service.

-Kadena does have family housing units that range from multiplex, single family homes to tower apartment style quarters which the majority of have been recently renovated.
+Kadena does have family housing units that range from the multiplex, single family homes to tower apartment-style quarters which the majority of have been recently renovated.
 All housing on Okinawa is run by the Air Force.
 You can read all our housing reviews for Kadena Air Base on Okinawa Hai here.
-For more information or floor plans you can visit the Okinawa housing website at: http://www.housing.af.mil/okinawa/
+For more information or floor plans, you can visit the Okinawa housing website at http://www.housing.af.mil/okinawa/

 Kadena also has bachelor quarters for junior enlisted, Staff NCO, and Officer unaccompanied Airmen.